jeffamaxey/objectiv-analytics/bach/docs/source/example-notebooks/explore-data.rst

 .. doctest:: explore-data-features
 	:skipif: engine is None

-	>>> # add the readable product feature name to the dataframe as a column
+	>>> # add a readable product feature name to the dataframe as a column
 	>>> df['feature_nice_name'] = df.location_stack.ls.nice_name

 .. doctest:: explore-data-features